Raspberry and White Chocolate Muffins

 Thermomix Instructions

-• Transfer the muffin mixture to a large mixing bowl and fold in the raspberries (reserving just a few for later – Note 3) and white chocolate chips.
-Be careful not to over-mix.
+• Transfer the muffin mixture to a large mixing bowl and fold in 125 g fresh raspberries (reserving just a few for later – Note 3) and 1/3 cup white chocolate baking chips.
+Be careful not to over-mix the muffin batter.

 • Spoon the mixture into prepared muffin tray.
 If using, press a reserved raspberry piece into the top of each muffin.
 Bake for 20 minutes until golden brown or until a skewer inserted comes out clean.
 Allow to cool on a wire rack.